Teaching English to Speakers of Other Languages (TESOL)

 ESL Add-On Licensure for K-12 teachers

-The NC State ESL program provides an ESL teacher licensure program for undergraduates enrolled in teacher education and for currently licensed North Carolina public school teachers.
-Please check out this year's recipient of the ESL Teacher Education Award: /student_awards2021/miranda.php
+The NC State TESOL program provides an ESL teacher licensure program for undergraduates enrolled in teacher education and for currently licensed North Carolina public school teachers.
+Please check out our recent recipient of the ESL Teacher Education Award: /student_awards2021/miranda.php

-Master of Arts degree in Foreign Languages and Literatures with a TESOL concentration
+Master of Arts degree in World Languages and Cultures with a TESOL concentration

-Those seeking a terminal degree in teaching English to speakers of other languages should consider NC State's new TESOL concentration within the MA degree program in Foreign Languages and Literatures.
+Those seeking a terminal degree in teaching English to speakers of other languages should consider NC State's TESOL concentration within the MA degree program in World Languages and Cultures.
 Candidates take 18 credit hours in TESOL and have the option of taking the remaining 12 credits in NC State's prestigious English/Linguistics program and School of Education.
-We also offer Master's degree with dual concentrations (TESOL and French or TESOL and Spanish).
+We also offer a Master's degree with dual concentrations (TESOL and French or TESOL and Spanish).
 Each concentration consists of 18 credit hours.
 You will receive one diploma but your transcript will show both concentrations.